 ALG has 4 campuses, which are located in Sydney, Melbourne, Brisbane and Perth, with a combined CRICOS approved capacity of 1,375 students.

 ALG students are able to commence study in a particular campus and may choose to relocate at the commencement of any term to a different campus.
-This facilitates interstate relocation for international students.
+This facilitates interstate travel for international students while maintaining their studies.

 Sydney